 Study Rooms and Meeting Rooms

 We've compiled this list of other meeting rooms available in Canton for your convenience.
-Our study rooms are still open and available on a first-come, first-serve basis unless otherwise noted by a schedule posted on the door to the study room.

 May We Suggest?